-It is more efficient to run a Smalltalk full backup when there are few pages that need to be reclaimed.
-If possible, check the statistic PagesNeedReclaimSize, and if it is high, ensure run one or more Reclaim Gem sessions is running, increased the number of Reclaim Gems, or use reclaimAll, before performing the backup.
-Refer to "Admin and Reclaim Gems" on page 265, for information on reclaim.
+It is more efficient to run a Smalltalk full backup when there are few pages that need to be reclaimed (for a discussion on garbage collection and reclaim, see "Basic Concepts" on page 277).

+If possible, check the statistic PagesNeedReclaimSize, and if it is high, check that one or more Reclaim Gem sessions is running and/or increase the number of Reclaim Gems, and wait for reclaim to complete; or use reclaimAll, before performing the backup.
+For details on configuring Reclaim Gems, see "Admin and Reclaim Gems" on page 283.